Abandoned levy, sometimes called

 Once this form is complete, the bailiff

-has "levied" over your goods.
+has taken control of your goods - "levied" your goods.

 If you do not sign the Controlled Goods